codefellows/seattle-ops-401d1/final-project/project-guidelines.md

 ### Staging

-Prepare your Kali Linux VM to connect with the target network, ABC Corp's web app, using OpenVPN.
+Prepare your Kali Linux VM to connect with the target network using OpenVPN.
 - Install OpenVPN.
 - Obtain a .ovpn file from your instructor.
 Treat this file like a password; do not share with others.
 - Establish connectivity to the web app using OpenVPN.
 Contact your TA or instructor if you have any problems with this step.